-Welcome to St Marys class page
+Welcome to St Mary class page

 Class teacher: Mrs Milton

-Teaching Assistant: Mrs Simon
+Teaching assistant: Mrs Dinn

 At All Saints, we teach a creative curriculum which is taught through termly themes.
 In KS1, English and all foundation subjects (history, geography, art and DT) are taught through our themes.
 Each theme begins with a super starter activity and ends with a fantastic finisher.
-This could be dressing up, going on a trip, solving crimes or even a medieval banquet!
+This could be dressing up, going on a trip, creative activities or even a medieval banquet!
 The children love this way of learning and are brilliant at finding out lots of extra facts and information about the theme at home.
 Maths, RE, PE, Computing and French are taught discretely.